skhadem/3D-BoundingBox/README.md

+The original repo did not do things well so I am working on improving evaluation and batch data classes.
+Run.py will be working evaluation script eventually.
 # 3D Bounding Box Estimation Using Deep Learning and Geometry

 ## Introduction
 This repo is PyTorch implementation for this [paper](https://arxiv.org/abs/1612.00496).
 In this paper, they collect [KITTI 2D Object Dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d) and introduce a flow to estimate object pose and dimension.
 If you are looking for TensorFlow implementation, [here](https://github.com/smallcorgi/3D-Deepbox) is a great repo.

 ## Dependency